ualib/agda-algebras/types.rst

 This section presents little more of the rudiments of :term:`type theory` than we will need for formalizing universal algebra in the Lean_ :term:`proof assistant`.
 For more details, a very nice and gentle introduction to type theory and Lean is the textbook `Logic and Proof`_, by Avigad, et al.

 A more comprehensive yet still gentle treatment is *Foundations for Programming Languages* by Mitchell :cite:`Mitchell:1996`.
-More advanced books on this topic are *Type Theory and Formal Proof* by Geuvers and Nederpelt :cite:`Nederpelt:2014` and *Homotopy Type Theory: Univalent Foundations of Mathematics* (aka "The HoTT Book") :cite:`HoTT:2013` by roughly two dozen participants of the Univalent Foundations Program held in 2013 at the IAS in Princeton.
+More advanced books on this topic are *Type Theory and Formal Proof* by Nederpelt and Geuvers :cite:`Nederpelt:2014` and *Homotopy Type Theory: Univalent Foundations of Mathematics* (aka "The HoTT Book") :cite:`HoTT:2013`, which was authored by roughly two dozen participants of the Univalent Foundations Program held in 2013 at the `IAS <https://www.ias.edu/>`.

 We begin with a slogan that may be helpful to those who know about sets but have no prior exposure to type theory.

-  *In set theory virtually everything* **is** *a set, in type theory, everything* **has** *a type*.
+  *In set theory virtually everything* **is** *a set, in type theory, vitually everything* **has** *a type*.

-.. todo:: maybe add some basic background on types here

 ----------------------------------